-Status: Unanimously passed the Assembly and is pending in the Senate Judiciary Committee.
+Status: Unanimously passed the Assembly, and unanimously passed the Senate Judiciary Committee.
+This bill appears largely unopposed.

 Wellness Program Requirements (AB 648)

 Entitled the Wellness Program Protection Act, this bill would enact various prohibitions and requirements for health care service plans, insurers and employers.
 As to employers, this bill would enact new Labor Code section 436 to prohibit employers from requiring employees to participate in a wellness program as a condition of employment, or from retaliating against an employee either because the employee elected not to participate in the wellness program, or based on data collected through the wellness program about the employee.